Evaluating and Improving the Effectiveness of Synthetic Chest X-Rays for Medical Image Analysis: Abstract

 \section{Abstract}

-\begin{itemize} \item Purpose: To explore best-practice approaches for generating synthetic chest X-ray images and augmenting medical imaging datasets to optimize the performance of deep learning models in downstream tasks like classification and segmentation. \item Materials and Methods: We utilized a latent diffusion model to condition the generation of synthetic chest X-rays on text prompts and/or segmentation masks.
-We explored methods like using a proxy model and using radiologist feedback to improve the quality of synthetic data.
-These synthetic images were then generated from relevant disease information or geometrically-transformed segmentation masks and added to ground truth training set images from the CheXpert \cite{irvin2019chexpert}, CANDID-PTX\cite{feng2021curation}, SIIM \cite{zawacki2019siim}, and RSNA Pneumonia \cite{stein2018rsna} datasets in order to measure improvements in classification and segmentation model performance on the test sets.
-F1 and Dice scores were used to evaluate classification and segmentation respectively.
-One-tailed t-tests with Bonferroni correction were used to assess the statistical significance of performance improvements with synthetic data. \item Results: Across all experiments, the synthetic data we generated resulted in a maximum mean classification F1 score improvement of 0.150453 (CI: 0.099108, 0.201798, P=0.0031) compared to using only real data.
-For segmentation, the maximum Dice score improvement was 0.14575 (CI: 0.108267, 0.183233; P=0.0064). \item Conclusion: We find best practices for generating synthetic chest X-ray images for downstream tasks include conditioning on single-disease labels or geometrically-transformed segmentation masks, as well as potentially using proxy modeling for fine-tuning such generations. \end{itemize}
+In this work, we explore best-practice approaches for generating synthetic chest X-ray images and augmenting medical imaging datasets to optimize the performance of deep learning models in downstream tasks like classification and segmentation.
+We utilize a latent diffusion model to condition the generation of synthetic chest X-rays on text prompts and/or segmentation masks.
+We explore methods such as using a proxy model and incorporating radiologist feedback to improve the quality of synthetic data.
+These synthetic images are generated from relevant disease information or geometrically-transformed segmentation masks and added to ground truth training set images from the CheXpert \cite{irvin2019chexpert}, CANDID-PTX\cite{feng2021curation}, SIIM \cite{siim}, and RSNA Pneumonia \cite{stein2018rsna} in order to measure improvements in classification and segmentation model performance on the test sets.
+F1 and Dice scores are used to evaluate classification and segmentation, respectively.
+Across all experiments, the synthetic data we generate results in a maximum mean classification F1 score improvement of 0.15 (CI: 0.10, 0.20; P=0.0031) compared to using only real data.
+For segmentation, the maximum Dice score improvement is 0.14 (CI: 0.11, 0.18; P=0.0064).
+We find that best practices for generating synthetic chest X-ray images for downstream tasks include conditioning on single-disease labels or geometrically-transformed segmentation masks, as well as potentially using proxy modeling to fine-tune such generations.